SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/remote-management/source-templates/syslog/index.md

 ## Prerequisite
 Ensure that the syslogs conform to the [RFC 5424](https://datatracker.ietf.org/doc/html/rfc5424) protocol.
 Since we use the OpenTelemetry [syslog receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/syslogreceiver) with this protocol, this will ensure proper parsing of the syslog metadata when ingested into Sumo Logic.

-## Source template configuration
+## Configuring the Syslog source template

-You can follow the below steps to set a remotely managed OpenTelemetry collector and push the source template to it.
+Follow these steps to set up and deploy the source template to a remotely managed OpenTelemetry collector.

 ### Step 1: Set up remotely managed OpenTelemetry collector